Ary4m3n/airbnb-paris/README.md

-# Starter folder
+# Exploratory Data Analysis of Airbnb listings in Paris, Frace

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This repo provides all the work and files used and created while writing the paper titled *"Exploratory Data Analysis of Airbnb listings in Paris, Frace"*.
+To access the PDF of the paper you can find it in the `paper` directory where it is named as `paper.pdf`.
+The File Structure Section outlines each directory and also all relevant material that they contain.
+Please go through the File Structure Section before accessing the repo to gain all the understanding needed.

 To use this folder, click the green "Code" button", then "Download ZIP".
-Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.
+The user can then move the folder around to wherever they want to work on it on their own computer.

 ## File Structure

+The repo has been structured in a way to make it accessible to the user.
 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `data/analysis_data` contains the cleaned data after running script `02-data_cleaning.R` and `paper.qmd`.
--   `model` contains fitted models.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
--   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+-   `paper` contains the files used to generate the paper, including the Quarto document, `paper.qmd`, as well as the PDF of the paper, `paper.pdf`.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains the R scripts used to download `01-download_data.R` and clean `02-data_cleaning.R`.
+Kindly read the prerequisites in the R scripts' preamble to be able to reuse and run the code.

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+No LLM was used for this paper.